Deutsche Bank co-CEO Fitschen goes on trial in Kirch case

 After initially sticking with an expensive universal banking model, the duo have reined in their ambitions and worked to trim Deutsche's operations.

-In the dual-CEO structure, Fitschen would normally take the lead in selling the new strategy to a skeptical audience.
+In the dual-CEO structure, Fitschen would normally take the lead in selling the new strategy to a sceptical audience.
 But the trial could put pressure on Jain to take a more active role.

 "The trial adds another layer of pressure on the current management who are already under pressure from the restructuring plan," said a European equity analyst who declined to be named.
 "They have zero scope for failure."